B i o g r a p h y

 Silberstein participated in several Masterclasses with Maestros Zubin Mehta (Israel), Benjamin Zander (Royal Northern College of Music, UK), Matthias Pintscher (Lucerne Festival Academy, Switzerland), Guillermo Scarabino (ISA Teatro Colón, debut in that theater), Johannes Schlaefli (International Summer Academy, Bulgary) and Fabián Panisello (DaMus).

-Between 2015 and 2018 he was a Guest Conductor at the Teatro Argentino de La Plata Orchestra, Argentinean National Symphony, Rosario Symphony, Orchestra of Argentinean Music "Juan de Dios Filiberto", Santa Fé Symphony, Superior Art Institute Academy Orchestra of Teatro Colón, Bahía Blanca Symphony and Chorus, Argentinean National Youth Symphony "José de San Martín", Rosario Municipal Camera Orchestra, Ensamble Sinfónico XXI performing together with the israeli songwriter Idan Raichel and Elena Roger, Ensamble Ecouté in the Cité Universitaire of Paris, the Tucumán National University Orchestra and Chorus, Czech National Symphony in Prague for the recording sessions of the soundtrack for a Mexican movie, "Buchmann-Mehta" School of Music Symphony, in several occasions, Meitar Ensemble of contemporary music in Israel and Tucumán Orchestra, within the Strings Seminar in Tel Aviv.
+Apart from the orchestras already mentioned, he was a Guest Conductor at the Teatro Argentino de La Plata Orchestra, Argentinean National Symphony, Rosario Symphony, Orchestra of Argentinean Music "Juan de Dios Filiberto", Santa Fé Symphony, Mendoza Philharmonic, Superior Art Institute Academy Orchestra of Teatro Colón, Bahía Blanca Symphony and Chorus, Argentinean National Youth Symphony "José de San Martín", Rosario Municipal Camera Orchestra, Ensamble Sinfónico XXI performing together with the israeli songwriter Idan Raichel and Elena Roger, Ensamble Ecouté in the Cité Universitaire of Paris, the Tucumán National University Orchestra and Chorus, Czech National Symphony in Prague for the recording sessions of the soundtrack for a Mexican movie, "Buchmann-Mehta" School of Music Symphony, in several occasions, Meitar Ensemble of contemporary music in Israel and Tucumán Orchestra, within the Strings Seminar in Tel Aviv.

 Between the years 2010 and 2014 Silberstein was Associate Conductor of the Argentinean National Youth Symphony Orchestra “José de San Martín”.